vppillai/h3Docs/apps/ota_bootloader/readme.md

 # OTA Boot Loader

-This example application acts as loader of OTA image (downloaded using OTA process) to device memory .
+This example acts as loader of OTA image (downloaded using OTA process) to load it to device memory .

 ## Description

 This bootloader project can be used by user to program an image , which is downloaded through OTA process.
-It is required to build this project first using its IDE (MPLABX) before building OTA application, as the image of the bootloader will be integrated with the "ota_update_app" application image.
+It is required to build this project first using its IDE (MPLABX) before building OTA application, as the image of the bootloader will be integrated with the "wifi_ota_app_upgrade" application image.

 During boot-up, bootloader will check if any new valid image available in the external flash.
 If available, it chooses the newly (latest downloaded) available image in the External flash (sst26vf) and program it to Program-Flash area of the device.
 Bootloader uses SPI protocol to program the image from the external flash.

-IF there is no new downloaded image present in the external flash, bootloader will handover the control to current application present in the program-flash area and application will start executing.
+If there is no new downloaded image present in the external flash, bootloader will handover the control to current application present in the program-flash area and application will start executing.

 The External flash will be configured for 3 slots for storing upto 3 OTA images.
 Each slot is of size 4KB.
 Each OTA image will also include 256 bytes long header to maintain the image status and SHA-256 Digest signature.
 Bootloader is having the logic to choose the best suitable valid image, based on the header status of the images and program it to the device.